 Jars of Clay Housing Program

-This is one of the church’s top projects, as they endeavor to provide the homeless with temporary shelter, sufficient food, and healthcare plan.
-This service is open to all community members, regardless of their race, religion or family background.
+This is one of the church’s top projects, as they endeavor to provide the homeless with temporary shelter, sufficient food, and a healthcare plan.
+This service is open to all community members, regardless of their race, religion, or family background.
 Below is how the program works.

 - Contact their offices through the numbers provided above.